Ayushjsgithub/Ayushjsgithub/readme.md

 <!-- About Me -->
 # About Me

 ### Yo!
-I'm a full stack dev who shreds bugs like singletrack.
+I am a full stack dev who shreds bugs like singletrack.
 When I'm not deep in a terminal, I'm chasing sunsets on two wheels 🌄🚵‍♂️

 <!-- Cycling Image -->
 <div align="center">